nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Edits a task in the Task Panel.

+Let's say that the deadline for one of your tasks changed.
+In that case, instead of deleting the existing task and creating a new one with the updated deadline, you can simply edit the deadline of the task by typing the command below.

 Format: `task -e INDEX [n/NAME] [d/DEADLINE]`

 * Edits a task with the index `INDEX`.
 The index should be a positive number and refers to the index number of the task in the students’ task list
+* The deadline must be in the format `YYYY-MM-DD`
 * `-e` refers to the edit command
 * It is a requirement that **at least one of the optional fields should be provided!**
 * The current value will be updated to the value input by the user